The official IELTS by IDP app is here! Download it today.

 Part 1 of the IELTS Speaking test is commonly known as the 'easiest' section.
 This is because the topics covered in this part are highly familiar to the test taker.
 The questions mainly revolve around personal aspects such as your background, occupation, and place of origin.
 Additionally, you might face inquiries about your family, homeland, individual experiences, and leisure activities.
 Expressing information about yourself becomes effortless due to familiarity with the vocabulary and subjects involved.
 But it's essential to approach it strategically to maximise your performance.
 Therefore, we have gathered some tips and expert advice for you to score higher in Part 1 of the IELTS Speaking test.

-Structure of Part 1 of the IELTS Speaking test
+Structure of IELTS Speaking test Part 1

 Part 1 of the IELTS Speaking test contains an introduction and interview, which lasts for 4-5 minutes, In this part you and the examiner will introduce yourself first.
 Then you will be asked to answer some questions about you, your home, family, work, studies, and a range of general interest topics.